 Environmental impact | No, zero impact | There are environmental issues |

-Remote Sensing for fast reconnaissance | Yes | No |
+Large-scale investigations | Yes, GeoResonance Remote Sensing | No |

-Survey duration (~ 1,000 km2)/td> | 8 – 24 weeks | 2+ years |
+Survey duration (~ 1,000 km2) | 8 – 24 weeks | 2+ years |

-REPORTED PARAMETER |
+REPORTED PARAMETER | REMOTE SENSING | On-SITE SURVEY |

-Survey area | Any size.
+Study area | Any size.
 Anywhere.
-Onshore or offshore | Onshore or offshore[1] |
+Onshore or offshore | Onshore or offshore [1] |

-Identification of mineralisation zones | Direct, by Spectral Signature | Direct, by Spectral Signature |
+Identification of mineralisation zones | Direct, by Spectral Signatures | Direct, by Spectral Signatures |

-Sensing depths | 1,000 - 1,500 m | 1,500 m |
+Sensing depths | 1,000 - 1,500 m (3,300 - 5,000 ft) | 1,500 m (5,000 ft) |

-Object of investigation | Deposit Type Anomaly[2] (DTA) | DTA |
+Object of study | Deposit Type Anomaly [2] (DTA) of targeted mineralisation | DTA of targeted mineralisation |

 DTA contours | Reported | Reported |